hantsy/jakartaee10-sandbox/docs/rest.md

 Let's switch to use Redhat [Resteasy](https://resteasy.dev/) as runtime.

-Create a new Maven profile to use Resteasy.
+Create a new Maven profile for Resteasy.

 ```xml
 <profile>